Access Software: As Salt Lake Games Studio and Indie Games (1999–2003)

 In April 1999, Access Software was acquired by Microsoft for an undisclosed sum.
 Microsoft sought to acquire Access to gain its Links series of golf games; Access had created Microsoft Golf as one of the first games to run within the Microsoft Windows operating system based on Links 386 Pro.
 According to Steve Witzel, Microsoft looked to acquire Access after USA Today reviewed both Microsoft Golf and Links and rated the latter much higher; Microsoft thought it would be easier to buy Access than try to compete.
 Microsoft desired to produce a high-end line of golf games based on Links with Access, while offering Microsoft Golf as lower-budget titles.
 With the acquisition, Access's principal offices remained in Salt Lake City.
 Access divested itself of the TruGolf division and made the company its own entity with Microsoft's purchase.

 Upon the formation of Microsoft Game Studios (then called Microsoft Games) in 2000, Microsoft rebranded Access Software as Salt Lake Games Studio.
 Initially working on products to for the personal computer, Salt Lake City Studio transitioned to Xbox versions of Links as well as the Amped snowboarding and Top Spin tennis sports games, following the console's introduction in 2002.

-In 2003, Microsoft rebranded Salt Like Games Studio as Indie Games.
+In 2003, Microsoft rebranded Salt Lake Games Studio as Indie Games.
 That year, Carver left the company to pursue new interests, eventually founding Carver Homes, a construction company, in 2004.
 He died from cancer on December 28, 2005.